underscoreio/underscoreio/src/_books/scala-with-cats.md

     - Default Instances
   - Exercise: Monads: Transform and Roll Out
   - Summary
-- Cartesians and Applicatives
+- Semigroupal and Applicative
-  - Cartesian
+  - Semigroupal
     - Joining Two Contexts
     - Joining Three or More Contexts
-  - Cartesian Builder Syntax
+  - Semigroupal Builder Syntax
-    - Fancy Functors and Cartesian Builder Syntax
+    - Fancy Functors and Semigroupal Builder Syntax
-  - Cartesian Applied to Different Types
+  - Semigroupal Applied to Different Types
-    - Cartesian Applied to Future
+    - Semigroupal Applied to Future
-    - Cartesian Applied to List
+    - Semigroupal Applied to List
-    - Cartesian Applied to Xor
+    - Semigroupal Applied to Xor
-    - Cartesian Applied to Monads
+    - Semigroupal Applied to Monads
   - Validated
     - Creating Instances of Validated
     - Combining Instances of Validated